netsells/passputter/README.md

 }
 ```

+_Note: The `fromJson` and `toJson` methods in this example aren't actually included in the Passputter package.
+You could implement them yourself as extension methods._

 ### ✨ Step 2: Create a Passputter object

 The `Passputter` class is the class you will use to log the user in and out, as well as to determine the current auth state.